SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 .. c:function:: int32_t yices_val_get_ff(model_t *mdl, const yval_t *v, mpz_t val, mpz_t mod)

-   Node value as a finite-field constant.
+   Node value as a finite-field constant (Since 2.7.0).

    This function checks whether node *v* has tag :c:enum:`YVAL_FINITEFIELD`.
    If so, it copies the node value in *val* and the finite-field